tiyd-python-2015-01/curriculum/week3.md

 ## Day 3

-*Question of the day:*
+*Question of the day:* No question today.

 ### Goals

 * Creating simulations
 * Monte Carlo simulations

+### Plan

+Live code a simulation of Roombas.

+* Room to be vacuumed is 15x20 feet.
+* Each turn, the Roomba moves 1 foot (or until it hits a wall).
+Whatever space the Roomba is on is cleaned.
+* Assume the Roomba can remember only one thing: the number of degrees it last rotated.
+* Our default Roomba will move in a straight line until it hits a wall, then will rotate 90-270 degrees.

 ### Exercise

 You run a department store.
-During lunch hours, you get your biggest volume of customers, an average of 100, with a standard deviation of 25.
-Each customer takes an average of 3 minutes in checkout, with a standard deviation of 1.
+During lunch hours, you get your biggest volume of customers, usually between 100 and 125.

+Most customers take 2 to 3 minutes (70% of customers), but 30% of customers are high-maintenance and take 7-10 minutes.

 If you want to make sure you can handle the average workload, how many cashiers do you need?
 If you want to be able to handle 1 standard deviation above the average work load, how many then?